 Complete the online course petition form (advisor will provide link to the form)

-Weekly topics to be covered/discussed in course
+Weekly topics to be covered/discussed in the course

 Required Readings/textbooks used

-Provide justification of how the substituted course satisfies and aligns with course objectives and learning outcomes.
+Provide a justification of how the substituted course satisfies and aligns with course objectives and learning outcomes.
 Provide detailed examples (referencing course syllabus), as needed.

 The review process can take up to 3 weeks to process.
 You will be notified of the decision by email.
 If you have any technical problems submitting the petition, contact us at 253.692.5880 or by email at firstname.lastname@example.org.

 Satisfy all University and general education requirements to include the following: